neelmitra/avsmqtt/instructions/lab2.md

       logs
     ```

-    <span style="color:orange">If the session exits for some reason anywhere, please connect to the serial terminal again.</span>
+    **If the session exits for some reason anywhere, please connect to the serial terminal again.**

     You will get the User code and the URL from the console :